 Their vision has become reality today on a global scale: an international umbrella organisation cooperating with cat fanciers and coordinating their work across linguistic and national boundaries, with a an enormous growth rate.

-At present, WCF unites 100 member associations and some 550 subclubs, from 35 nations in all continents.
+At present, the WCF unites 73 Full Member clubs from 35 countries, as well as 82 Patronage clubs from 26 countries and 134 Trainee clubs from 8 countries.
 WCF has set up world wide breeding standards, organises judge training programmes, examination rules and runs a list of WCF licenced judges.
 WCF delivers seminars on genetic, medical and animal welfare issues as well as steward training and breeders’ seminars.

 WCF unifies international show rules, licences and supervises about 400 international WCF cat shows a year all around the world.